-Longleat House was opened to the public in 1949 by its then owner, the 6th Marquess of Bath.
-It was the first English stately home to be opened and run on a commercial basis and, as a result, has remained under the ownership of the family who built it.
+The house, opened to the public in 1949 by its then owner, the 6th Marquess of Bath, was the first English stately home to be opened and run on a commercial basis.
+That is probably why it has remained under the ownership of the family who built it.

 The Longleat Estate also includes:

-The Longleat Estate was originally a priory.
-It was purchased by John Thynne, builder of Longleat House, in 1541, for the princely sum of £53.
-Thynne, a clerk in Henry VIII's kitchens, was 25 years old.
+Longleat House presents an impressive facade, surrounded by formal gardens and parkland.
+Originally a priory, the estate was purchased by John Thynne, who in 1541 built the house, much as you see it now.
+At the time, it cost the princely sum of £53.
+Thynne, a clerk in Henry VIII's kitchens, was only 25 years old.